allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Click Save.

-214
+Associate MDS and CP to Task\(s\)

-Associate MDS and CP to Task\(s\): MDS and CP task association defaults to All.
-This feature allows you to set the MDS and CP task association for al tasks at once instead of editing each task one at a time.
+MDS and CP task association defaults to All.
+This feature allows you to set the MDS and CP task association for all tasks at once instead of editing each task one at a time.

 1. Right click in the grid and select Associate MDS/CP to Task\(s\).